zitendra-git/my-blogs/cmacrn2ob000209ie8e8yglgs.md

 ---
 title: "🌐 Understanding DNS, Load Balancing, and CloudFront on AWS – Made Simple!"
-seoTitle: "DNS, Load Balancing, and CloudFront on AWS: A Beginner’s Guide "
+seoTitle: "DNS, Load Balancing, and CloudFront on AWS: A Beginner’s Guide"
 seoDescription: "Learn the basics of DNS, load balancing, Amazon Route 53, ELB, and CloudFront in AWS.
 This beginner-friendly guide explains how to build fast, scalable."
 datePublished: Tue May 06 2025 17:10:53 GMT+0000 (Coordinated Universal Time)
 cuid: cmacrn2ob000209ie8e8yglgs